 Bea, named for the incomparable Bea Hillery Lingle of Skagway, and Dorothy’s mother, is a one-story cabin with a sleeping/work loft.
 Bea grew up in Skagway and became a well-known artist in her own right, starting a business called “Paintin’ Place” and an artists co-op.
-She is now retired but remains active in the community and very proud of her family’s heritage and the cabin that bears her name.
+She was active in the community after her retirement and was very proud of her family’s heritage and the cabin that bears her name.
+Sadly, we lost Bea in November 2022 at the age of 95.

 Bea has running water in a kitchen sink, a fridge, and a propane cookstove.
 It is heated by a small wood stove and an electric wall heater.
 There is no toilet or bath/shower, so residents of Bea must walk about 100 feet to the bath house to use those facilities.